bylexus/go-fractgen/README.md

 This is a work in progress.
 The main goal is to have the full functionality (and more) as my previous project [JFractGen](https://github.com/bylexus/JFractGen).

+## Features

+(TODO)

+- Using OpenLayers in frontend to navigate on a virtual Fractal WMTS tile grid
+- renders image tiles in the golang backend

 ### TODOs